abdallla142/Block-Catcher/README.md

 ---

-## About
+## Desclaimer

-This project was created as a learning exercise to practice Python programming and game development basics using Pygame.
+AI was used to generate the read.me and inspire ideas, the rest was coded by me, thanks!